Velir: History

+Kaluvul was a velir chieftain of Kamur who fought against the chera supremacy.
+Perum chera irumporai along with fourteen chieftains attacked kamur but perum chera irumporai was impressed with Kaluvuls resistance in battle field and let him rule kamur and accepted friendship from him.
+Some of the velirs under Kaluvul joined the chera after the defeat.

+Sangam literature

+The Purananuru, one of the Eight Anthologies of Sangam literature, praises King Irunkōvēl, a 49th generation descendant of the Vēlir clan whose ancestors appeared from the pitcher (தடவு) of a Northern sage (Agastya), and said to have ruled Thuvarai (Dvārakā) with a fort containing tall huge walls made of bronze.

 Velir chiefs

 Athiyamān Nedumān Añci and his son Ezhini, were Athiyamān chieftains, based in Tagadur (present day village located in Dharmapuri district).
 They were contemporaries of Auvaiyar.
 The Sangam poem "Thagadur yathirai", now lost, was written about his battle with the Chera king.
 Another Velir was Irunkōvēl who ruled over Konaadu, the area in and around Pudukottai, with their capital in Kodumbalur.
 Nannan was another Velir chieftain who hailed from Tulu Nadu.
 Yet another Velir chief was Pekan of the Vel Avi family who ruled over Pothini, the modern Palani near Madurai.
 Other ancient Velir chiefs of repute include Alumbil Vel, Alandur Vel, Ilanji Vel and Nangur Vel.